 Time ?.
 Money ?.
 A brain like Einstein's with a more developed corpus callosum?.

 I think taking a pause to ponder in itself is the answer.
 I agree that all of us may not have the same level of IQ.
-But studies have shown that we don't challenge ourself enough mentally.
-And I'm sure most of us had some wonderful vision at some point of time that made us think that we were different too.
+But studies have shown that we don't challenge ourselves enough mentally.
+And I'm sure most of us has had some wonderful vision at some point of time that made us think that we were different too.
 Just that we left it at that.
 "So many people out there with such imagination.
 Why would I get there and make a fool of myself right?.
 Or why fret about something that does not really concern you?"

 Exactly!.
-I mean exactly not the way JRD proposed.
+I mean exactly not the way JRD proposed!.
 You never know, the idea you left half way could make way for someone else to rewrite history.

 Are we doing the best with what we have?.
 Do we belong to the club of uncommon or common?.
 Do we have a choice to make here?